 About our SID activities

-ChildSafeNet is a non-governmental organisation, working to make digital technology safer for children and young people in Nepal.
-Since its establishment, ChildSafeNet has been raising awareness of the safer and more positive use of the internet and digital devices.
-It is working to protect children and young people from internet addiction, online sexual abuse and exploitation, cyberbullying, phishing, gaming addiction and other online harms.
-ChildSafeNet promotes digital literacy using all possible online and offline platforms.
+ChildSafeNet is a non-governmental organisation working to make digital technologies safer for children and young people in Nepal.
+Since its founding, it has focused on promoting safer and more positive use of the internet and digital devices, while protecting children and young people from risks such as internet and gaming addiction, online sexual abuse and exploitation, cyberbullying, phishing and other forms of online harm.
+ChildSafeNet advances digital literacy through both online and offline platforms.

 What we are doing to create a better internet...

-• Produce and air TV and radio programmes on the protection of children online from sexual abuse and exploitation
+- Produce and air TV and radio programmes on protecting children from online sexual abuse and exploitation.

-• Produce appeal videos in collaboration with influencers and public figures
+- Produce appealing videos in collaboration with influencers and public figures.

-• Conduct online safety awareness sessions in schools and colleges in all seven provinces of Nepal
+- Conduct online safety awareness sessions in schools.

-• Organise advocacy workshops and meetings with the duty-bearers and multi-stakeholders on their roles in protecting children online
+- Organise advocacy workshops and meetings with duty-bearers and multi-stakeholders on their roles in protecting children online.

-• Partner with Internet Service Providers, tech companies, fintech companies and other private sector leaders to include online safety as part of their corporate social responsibility programme
+- Partner with the federal government, local governments, Internet Service Providers, tech companies, fintech companies and other private sector leaders to include online safety as part of their corporate social responsibility programme.

 About us

-ChildSafeNet is the Nepal country coordinator of Safer Internet Day.
+ChildSafeNet is the country coordinator for Safer Internet Day in Nepal.
 We are also the national curator of the global cyber safety awareness campaign STOP.THINK.CONNECT in Nepal.
 ChildSafeNet is a global network member of ECPAT International, a CSO member of the WeProtect Global Alliance and a member of End Violence Against Children and NetSafe.
 ChildSafeNet is a member of the Global Research Advisory Group of the Sexual Violence Research Initiative (SVRI).

 ChildSafeNet is a portal partner of the Internet Watch Foundation reporting portal to eliminate online child sexual abuse images and videos.
 ChildSafeNet also collaborates with the International Justice Mission and Justice Ventures International.